*This post was updated in November 2017*

 Purchase your tickets and get ready for an unforgettable performance here - The Fort Wayne Ballet presents the Nutcracker

-In addition to the Festival of Gingerbread, there’s also the Festival of Trains at Science Central, Twelve Days of Christmas at the Botanical Conservatory, Festival of Trees at the Embassy Theatre, and a holiday window decoration contest all over downtown.
+In addition to the Festival of Gingerbread, there’s also the Festival of Trains at Science Central, Snow Days at the Botanical Conservatory, Festival of Trees at the Embassy Theatre, and a holiday window decoration contest all over downtown.

-If you like theater, First Presbyterian Theater will be doing a production of It’s a Wonderful Life, the Fort Wayne Youtheatre will present The Best Christmas Pageant Ever, Fort Wayne Civic Theatre presents A Christmas Carol and the Embassy Theatre will host Hal Holbrook Mark Twain Tonight Broadway on December 3.
+If you like theater, First Presbyterian Theater will be doing a production of A Christmas Carol, the Fort Wayne Youtheatre will present A Charlie Brown Christmas, Fort Wayne Civic Theatre presents White Christmas and the Embassy Theatre will host Rudolph the Red-Nosed Reindeer the Musical on December 14.

 Of course, music is a highlight of the holiday season, and Fort Wayne does not fail to provide.

-Heartland Sings is a group of talented, local singers who will have three different kinds of performances in December including Jingle Bell Jazz at the Philmore, Hoosiers in Harmony to celebrate our state’s bicentennial, and the Spirit of Christmas at the Allen County Courthouse, one of our city’s gems.
+Heartland Sings is a group of talented, local singers who will have three different kinds of performances in December including Jingle Bell Jazz at C2G Music Hall, and the Spirit of Christmas at the Allen County Courthouse, one of our city’s gems.

 Extra Fun Fort Wayne Activities